-The Loveland Museum/Gallery’s collection consists of approximately 30,000 objects.
+The Loveland Museum’s collection consists of approximately 30,000 objects.
 The collections are used to exhibit, research and interpret Loveland’s unique history.

-The Loveland Museum/Gallery collects the social, natural, and cultural history and pre-history of Loveland, Colorado.
-Objects that reflect Loveland’s unique development are given collecting priority.
 The Museum actively collects objects related to sugar beet agriculture and processing, Great Western Sugar Company, cherry harvesting, the town of Namaqua and Old Saint Louis, the Big Thompson Canyon, local geology, downtown development, local manufacturers (such as Hewlett-Packard) and businesses, Loveland pioneers and families, Larimer County Fair, Corn Roast Festival, Rag Day, Valentine Remailing Program, local artists and the Arts in Public Places Program, the railroad, ethnic groups in Loveland (such as Hispanics and Germans from Russia), as well as other objects significant to interpreting Loveland’s history.
 Objects that place Loveland in a wider historical context are also sought.
-The Curator of Collections is responsible for selecting historical objects for placement in the Museum’s collection.

 OFF-SITE COLLECTION STORAGE NEWS

 2017 was filled with exciting changes in collections management.
 The new 16,000 square-foot off-site storage facility, purchased by the City in January 2016, houses two-thirds of the Museum’s collection and a majority of the storage furniture.
 The archival material will stay on-site at the Museum to ensure easy access for research.